-Access courses are ideal if you would like to enter higher education but haven't got the necessary qualifications.
-It is ideally suited to adults who have been out of education for some time and who need to re-learn how to study at a higher level before progressing onto a degree programme.
-Advanced Learning Loans are available for students aged 24 or over and if you progress onto study at degree level then this loan will be cancelled with no repayment required.
+Access blended courses are ideal if you would like to enter higher education but haven't got the necessary qualifications.
+It is ideally suited to adults who cannot commit to full-time study and who need to re-learn how to study at a higher level before progressing onto a degree programme.
+This method of learning is very demanding and you may need to show evidence of some form of distance learning you have already taken part in.
+Advanced Learning Loans are available for students aged 19 or over and if you progress onto study at degree level then this loan will be cancelled with no repayment required.

 The course will cover a broad range of core subjects and study elements all designed to equip you with the necessary skills to study at degree level.
 These include study skills and academic writing skills.
 In addition you will also study pathway specific subjects to enable you to pursue your chosen career/degree course specialism.

 The Health Professions pathway includes the following units: Cell Biology; History of the Health Service; Human Nutrition; Social Factors in Health and Social Care; Introduction to Psychology; Human Endocrine and Nervous System; Inequalities in Health and Illness; Human Muscular and Skeletal Systems; Approaches to Health; Brain and Nervous System; Human Immunity; Poverty and Health; Human Disease and Prevention; Human Reproduction; Equality and Diversity in Healthcare and other skills based units.

 This programme is recognised by all UK universities and higher education establishments as an entry qualification for degree level study.
 Previous students have progressed on to degrees and Higher National Diplomas both at Tresham University Centre and other universities in a wide range of subject areas.
 Careers have proved popular in Nursing, Midwifery, Radiography and Physiotherapy.